 Top Amsterdam Sightseeing Tips

-If you have just one day in Amsterdam to see the sights, these tips may help!
+If you have just one day in Amsterdam to see the sights, these tips will help make the most of it!

 We absolutely love Netherlands food!
-Read Dutch Cuisine: 17 Must-Try Things To Eat in the Netherlands, which includes everything from cheese to apple pie – and incredible Dutch dishes that tempt the palette.
+Read our review of Dutch Cuisine, which includes everything from cheese to apple pie – and incredible dishes that tempt the palette.

 Having a locally brewed Heineken is an essential Amsterdam experience.
 The distinctive red star logo is plastered throughout the city and it’s sold just about everywhere.
 Even though Heineken is mass produced (and available in 192 countries), it wouldn’t be right to visit Amsterdam and not have one.

 That being said, don’t miss out on the local craft beer, too.
-We have a complete post of the Best Amsterdam Craft Beer Bars!
+We have a complete guide to the Top Amsterdam Craft Beer Bars!

 Stroll the Amsterdam Canals

 Charming.
 Quaint.
 Lovely.
 Picturesque.
 Beautiful.
 The canals in Amsterdam are worthy of these overused adjectives and many more.
 It is not just the water flowing through the neighborhoods that make it so appealing.
-It is the allure of the entire scene: the floating houseboats, endless number of bridges and detailed architecture of the gabled houses that stand in the background.
+It is the allure of the entire scene: the floating houseboats, endless number of bridges and detailed architecture of the gabled houses.

 We have had the pleasure of seeing it all with autumn leaves and in the winter decorated for the holidays.
-No matter the season – and even if you only have one day in Amsterdam – take some time to savor the scenery and wander aimlessly!
+No matter the season – even if you only have one day in Amsterdam – take some time to savor the scenery and wander aimlessly.

 Bicycles are everywhere.
 As fans of pedal power, we were impressed with so many people using bikes as their method of transportation.
 We found it amazing how effortlessly people moved about on bicycles, even with the extra encumbrance of hauling groceries, musical instruments and multiple children.